What is Change Data Capture?

 What is Log-Based Change Data Capture?

-Log-based change data capture is a data design pattern in which database change events (updates, inserts, deletes) are sourced from the write-ahead log (WAL) of the database (or binlog in MySQL) and delivered to downstream data consumers.
+Log-based change data capture is a data design pattern in which database change events (updates, inserts, deletes) are captured from the write-ahead log (WAL) of the database (or binlog in MySQL) and delivered to downstream data consumers.

 Implementation and configuration vary a bit as each database type has its own version of the write-ahead log.
 The Postgres log-based CDC or MySQL log-based CDC roughly looks like this: